hmans/slodown/README.md

 ### development

 - Removed the dependency on CodeRay.
-If you want syntax highlighting in your Markdown parsing, simply add CodeRay (or Rogue, or any other highlighter supported by kramdown) to your project.
+If you want syntax highlighting in your Markdown parsing, simply add CodeRay (or Rouge, or any other highlighter supported by kramdown) to your project.

 ### 0.2.0